zilliztech/zdoc/reference/api/python/python/MilvusClient/MilvusClient-Collections/Collections-create_schema.md

         <Admonition type="info" icon="📘" title="What is a dynamic field?">

-        <p>If the data being inserted into the target collection includes fields that are not defined in the collection's schema, those fields will be saved in a dynamic field as key-value pairs.</p>
+        <p>If the data being inserted into the target collection includes fields that are not defined in the collection's schema, those fields will be saved in a reserved dynamic field named <strong>$meta</strong> as key-value pairs.</p>

         </Admonition>